GURU BHUMTSOK DEDICATED TO THE FIRES RAGING IN AUSTRALIA

 PARTICIPATION OF MANY GESHES, NUNS AND MONKS

 The esteemed international touring FPMT Geshe Tenzin Zopa is pictured above left making offering prayers with Chenrezig Institute’s Resident Geshe Phuntsok Tsultrim at the inaugural Guru Bhumtsok.
 Above right are the sangha who attended.
-In 2019 we are hoping that more Geshes, nuns and monks than ever, participate in the Guru Bhumstok.
-We aim to raise sponsorship to cover as far as possible the cost of accommodation, food, local transport and flights for our precious sangha.
+In 2019 more Geshes, nuns and monks than ever, will be participating in the Guru Bhumstok.
+We aim to raise sponsorship to cover the cost of accommodation, food, local transport and flights for our precious sangha.
 Which is where we need your help.
 Geshe Tenzin Zopa will lead the puja again, with Geshes Samten, Rabten, Tsultrim and Tsundue supporting.
 We aim to have the Guru Bhumtsok be an event where our sangha are treated as the precious jewels that they are.

 ART, CAFES, RESTAURANTS AND NEARBY NATURAL BEAUTY